Oral History Transcript — Dr. Kenneth Stevens

 Stevens: Thatís right.

 Matthies: He would give us a seminar.

 Stevens: At the time of the Marathon.
 Thatís right.

-Matthies: How about Latticsogut [?].
+How about Ladefoged.
 Does he ever visit us?

-Stevens: I think he has on occasion.
-My memory of Lattifold [?] was when he first came to this country and took a faculty position at UCLA.
+I think he has on occasion.
+My memory of Ladefoged was when he first came to this country and took a faculty position at UCLA.
 On his way there, I believe he stayed with my wife and me.

 Stevens: Golly, sheís been here a good twenty years, I guess.
 So whenever that was, around 1980 or so.
 Maybe a little before that.
 For a while, she was on the faculty at Cornell and she used to commute.
 Then she decided to settle down here and we were happy to have her work more in our group.

-Matthies: So the current group is you, Stephanie Shanuck Huffnagel, and Joe Perkell, which is quite a productive and congenial core of folks.
+Matthies: So the current group is you, Stephanie Shattuck-Huffnagel, and Joe Perkell, which is quite a productive and congenial core of folks.